Irina-29/TodayTasks/README.md

 # TodayTasks
-TodayTasks is a to-do list website.
+TodayTasks is a minimalist to-do list website.